Instruct-NeuralTalker: Editing Audio-Driven Talking Radiance Fields with Instructions: Experiments

 \subsection{Implementation Details and Metrics}

-\textit{Datasets.} We borrow the Obama video from \cite{Suwajanakorn2017SynthesizingO} and another nine videos from HDTF \cite{Zhang2021FlowguidedOT} for our experiments.
+\textit{Datasets.} We borrow the Obama video from \cite{Suwajanakorn2017SynthesizingO} and videos from HDTF \cite{Zhang2021FlowguidedOT} for our experiments.
 Each video has a duration of approximately 5 minutes.
-For initializing the TRF, we use the first $90\%$ of frames from each video as the training set and reserve the remaining 10\% of frames for testing.
-During the editing process, we only utilize 200 images from the original training set for training.
+We take 1200 frames for initializing the talking radiance fields.

-\textit{ Implementation Details.} Since our method introduces convolution-based refinement work, the random ray sampling strategy is unsuitable here.
+\textit{ Implementation Details.} Since our method introduces convolution-based refinement work, the random ray sampling strategy is unsuitable.
 Instead, we apply a patch-based ray sampling to facilitate spatial dependencies between rays.
-We randomly crop a $256\times256$ patch from the edited images as the supervision of the TRF.
-When finetune our method with lig-edge loss, we only use a $64 \times 64$ patch of lip regions for training.
+We randomly crop a $256\times256$ patch from the edited images as supervision.
+When fine-tuning our method with lig-edge loss, we only use a $64 \times 64$ patch of lip regions for training.
 Since the talking radiance field has already been initialized, we only need a few images to participate in the optimization during editing, further speeding up the model training.
-Typically, we set the number of images participating in training N to 200.
+Typically, we set the number of images participating in training N to 200 and the dataset updating times $\mathbf{K} = 3$.
 We first train 300 epochs on a large patch and then finetune another 100 on a lip patch.
-We take Adam as the optimizer, and the learning rate is set as 5e-4 for MLP and 2e-4 for our refinement network.
-All experiments are conducted on an NVIDIA RTX 3090.
+We take Adam as the optimizer, and the learning rate is set as 5e-4 for MLP and 2e-4 for our refinement network, which takes roughly an hour on a single NVIDIA RTX 3090.
+More details are provided in the supplementary material.